mojtabaSefidi/Sofia-LearnerPlus/ReplicationPackage/WorkloadMeasures/README.md

 ```

 Note: This query takes about 8~10 minutes to run for each recommender.
-The data from our simulations are available in [ResultsCSV](Data/Workload/Simulated/) Directory.
+The data from our simulations is available in [ResultsCSV](../ResultsCSV/WorkloadAUC/Simulated/) Directory.

 ### How to calculate the Gini-Workload for each recommender.

-To calculate the Gini-Workload outcome for each recommender you should run the [WorkloadAUC.r](WorkloadMeasures/WorkloadAUC.R) script.
+To calculate the Gini-Workload outcome for each recommender, you should run the [WorkloadAUC.r](WorkloadAUC.R) script.